Green Metal Production Technology Transforming Australian Mining Operations

 Circored™ Fluidised Bed Technology Architecture

-The CircoredTM fluidised bed process represents a paradigm shift from conventional direct reduction methodologies.
-Unlike traditional approaches requiring pelletised iron ore feeds, this technology operates directly with fine ore materials, eliminating preprocessing stages and associated energy consumption.
+The Circored™ fluidised bed process represents a paradigm shift from conventional direct reduction methodologies.
+Unlike traditional pellet-dependent processes, Circored™ operates directly on fine iron ore, removing entire preprocessing stages and associated energy requirements.

 Key Technical Specifications:

-According to Attaul Ahmad, Vice President of Ferrous and Heat Transfer at Metso, "the CircoredTM process demonstrates exceptional flexibility for fine ore-based applications while maintaining compatibility with existing downstream processing infrastructure."
-The system produces DRI with metallisation levels suitable for direct feed to electric smelting furnaces.
+According to Attaul Ahmad, Vice President of Ferrous and Heat Transfer at Metso, the Circored™ process “demonstrates exceptional flexibility for fine-ore applications while maintaining compatibility with downstream smelting infrastructure.”

 Operational Advantages: